Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

 Activate or deactivate the store deliveries.
 If the store deliveries are active, deliveries to the store can be entered and the POS inventory is automatically increased by the delivered products.

-> [Info] Deliveries to the store can only be added if a delivery receipt for this delivery exists in the *Order management* module.
+> [Info] Deliveries to the store can only be added if a delivery receipt for this delivery exists in the *Order Management* module.

 - [Save]
     Click this button to save any changes.